Choline acetyltransferase: Function

 Cholinergic systems are implicated in numerous neurologic functions.
-Alteration in some cholinergic neurons may account for the disturbances of Alzheimer disease.
-The protein encoded by this gene synthesizes the neurotransmitter acetylcholine.
+Alteration in some cholinergic neurons may account for the disturbances of Alzheimer's disease.
+The protein encoded by this gene synthesizes the neurotransmitter, acetylcholine.
 Acetylcholine acts at two classes of receptors in the central nervous system – muscarinic and nicotinic – which are each implicated in different physiological responses.
 The role of acetylcholine at the nicotinic receptor is still under investigation.
 It is likely implicated in the reward/reinforcement pathways, as indicated by the addictive nature of nicotine, which also binds to the nicotinic receptor.
 The muscarinic action of acetylcholine in the CNS is implicated in learning and memory.
 The loss of cholinergic innervation in the neocortex has been associated with memory loss, as is evidenced in advanced cases of Alzheimer's disease.
 In the peripheral nervous system, cholinergic neurons are implicated in the control of visceral functions such as, but not limited to, cardiac muscle contraction and gastrointestinal tract function.